adamhlt/PE-Explorer/README.md

 ### Visual Studio :

 1. Open the solution file (.sln).
-2. Build the project in Realese (x86)
+2. Build the project in Realese (x86 or x64)

-Every configuration in x86 (Debug and Realese) are already configured.
+Every configuration in x86 / x64 (Debug and Realese) are already configured.

 > **Note** <br>
 > It is not necessary to build it in x64, the x86 build can parse x86 and x64 PE file.